 From identifying which crops will grow best in developing countries, to improving our understanding of brain tumours, to changing how we study and understand children’s health, few people have contributed to as many different areas of research as Paul McNicholas.

 McNicholas doesn’t specialize in agriculture, oncology, or public health.
 Instead, he’s an expert in the one thing that connects nearly every field of research: data.

-McNicholas, a Tier 1 Canada Research Chair in Computational Statistics and director of McMaster’s MacData Institute, is a leader in developing new, cutting edge methods of analyzing data.
+McNicholas, a professor of mathematics and statistics, Tier 1 Canada Research Chair in Computational Statistics and director of McMaster’s MacData Institute, is a leader in developing new, cutting edge methods of analyzing data.

 Through his own research program and through his work with a number of MacData graduate fellows, McNicholas is collaborating with researchers across campus to apply novel data science approaches that are helping to reveal hidden insights from complex data sets, and which are playing an increasingly significant role in accelerating research at McMaster and beyond.

 “Here at McMaster, we have lots of faculty who generate wonderful data using cutting-edge equipment and who are asking really important questions,” says McNicholas.
 “But they may not be getting as much from the data as they could and that’s where we come in – we bring people together to get as much from the data as possible.”